No. These are two separate issues and need to be addressed with different solutions.

 Allow 2 - 3 weeks for the concrete to properly cure before you move forward with laying carpet.
 We provide our customers with a comprehensive leave-behind that addresses this and other questions.

 At Thrasher, we pride ourselves on providing permanent solutions, and stand behind our work with industry-leading, fully transferable warranties and guarantees.
 Most of our foundation repair, basement waterproofing and crawl space repair work is backed by a 25-year warranty.
-Our concrete repair work is guaranteed for 5 years, and egress windows for 10.
+Our concrete repair work is guaranteed for 5 years.

 Regular maintenance of your system can greatly reduce the need for service calls, ensure your system performs efficiently and increase the life of the repair.
 Thrasher Care Club offers an annual maintenance program that includes 5% off future services and priority scheduling.
 Every annual maintenance includes a full inspection and complimentary basement protection evaluation.